mooxphp/moox/README.md

 -   Do `npm run build` before committing because automated tests on GitHub needs a working vite-manifest
 -   Do `php artisan migrate --database=sqlite` to reflect changes to the test-database
 -   Use https://marketplace.visualstudio.com/items?itemName=adrolli.tallui-laravel-livewire-tailwind with VS Code
--   Use https://github.com/mooxphp/moox-package-builder to create your own packages
+-   Use https://github.com/mooxphp/builder to create your own packages
 -   Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Branching

--   `main` is the current stable version, branch-protected, auto-commits to all packages, deployed to dev
+-   `main` is the current stable version, branch-protected, auto-commits to all packages, deployed to li
 -   `feature/...` please prefix all feature-branches, create your pull requests directly to main

 Use issue-based branches, prefix them with feature/ (e.g. feature/38-welcome-view) for automated tests and code analysis.